nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 ## GIGA.BAS

-QBasic had a fun pitch generation API which I used to recreate my favorite piano and cello pieces.
-Here's Bach's _Giga_ from the _Partita in B♭:
+QBasic had a fun pitch generation API which I used to recreate piano and cello pieces I was learning at the time.
+Here's Bach's _Giga_ from the _Partita in B Flat_:

 <div class="runnable-program">
     <figure>